 What’s Up?

 Remember that you can find some great photo accessories (and necessities!) on Amazon by clicking on the Stuff tab on the orange/yellow menu bar above.
-On a related note, it would be extremely helpful if blog-folks like me, who spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post.
+On a related note, it would be extremely helpful if blog-folks who, like me, spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post when they shop online.
 As you might expect, doing so will not cost you a single penny, but would be appreciated tremendously by yours truly.
-And it works seamlessly with your Amazon Prime account.
+And doing so works seamlessly with your Amazon Prime account.

 Please Remember